Julie Inman Grant, Commissioner, Office of the eSafety Commissioner

 Ms Fiona McCormack, CEO, Domestic Violence Victoria

 Fiona is the CEO of Domestic Violence Victoria, the peak body for family violence services for women and children in Victoria.

 DV Vic provides advice to government and political advocacy on behalf of, and in partnership with its member organisations for violence prevention, systemic change and enhancement of systems.

 Fiona is also the Chair of VicHealth and the Co-Chair of the Victorian Government’s Family Violence Steering Committee.

-Dr Michael Salter, Senior Lecturer in Criminology, Western Sydney University
+Dr Michael Salter, Senior Lecturer in Criminology, Western Sydney University (sponsored by RACGP)

 Dr Michael Salter is a senior lecturer in criminology at Western Sydney University.
 Michael specializes in the study of violence against women and children, with a focus on complex trauma, victim support and primary prevention.
 He is the author of Organised Sexual Abuse (Routledge, 2013) and Crime, Justice and Social Media (Routledge, 2017).